nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/constrained.rst

 Networking stack
 ================

-The nRF7002 driver uses the Zephyr networking stack for Wi-Fi protocol implementation.
+The nRF70 Series driver uses the Zephyr networking stack for Wi-Fi protocol implementation.
 You can configure the networking stack to use different networking buffers and queue depths.
-The nRF7002 driver can be configured to use different numbers of TX buffers and RX buffers based on the use case.
+The nRF70 Series driver can be configured to use different numbers of TX buffers and RX buffers based on the use case.
 A separate configuration option is provided to configure the number of packets, and the number of buffers used by each packet can also be configured.

 The following table explains the configuration options: